joao-ranginha/PomodoroTimeKeeper/Readme.md

         }
 ```
 Usualy the code to define the UI is called to executed only once, until some variable being tracked
-by the UI is changed (like when you press a letter key, it realoads the UI to show the press key)
+by the UI is changed (like when you press a letter key, it reloads the UI to show the press key)
+LaunchedEffect() however provides a way to launch a side-effect in compose in a block called corout-
+ine that does not affect the recomposition of the UI.
+The total number of seconds is defined in
+`timeSeconds` and each second we subtract on from it, giving us ouw timer.